-- · Keep safety signs clean and legible at all times. - · Replace safety signs that are missing or become illegible. - If original part on which a safety sign was installed is replaced, be sure repair part also bears current safety sign. - Replacement safety signs are available from your MacDon Dealer Parts Department.
+- Keep safety signs clean and legible at all times. - Replace safety signs that are missing or illegible. - If original part on which a safety sign was installed is replaced, be sure the repair part displays the current safety sign. - Replacement safety signs are available from your MacDon Dealer Parts Department.